-UMUC grants credit for military experience and study completed in service schools on the basis of the recommendations by the American Council on Education (ACE) in Guide to the Evaluation of Educational Experiences in the Armed Services.
-Such credit is granted only if it is applicable to your chosen UMUC curriculum.
-UMUC generally accepts recommendations of ACE for lower-level and upper-level credit.
-Recommendations made by ACE for vocational or technical college credit are considered on the same basis as, and with the same limitations as, those placed on nonmilitary sources of credit.
+UMUC grants credit for military experience and study completed in service schools on the basis of the recommendations by the American Council on Education (ACE) in its Guide to the Evaluation of Educational Experiences in the Armed Services.
+Such credit is granted only if it is applicable to your chosen curriculum; it must meet other UMUC requirements for transfer credit and is subject to the same limitations as those placed on nonmilitary credit.
+UMUC generally accepts ACE recommendations for lower-level and upper-level credit.